yanganthony4/Simplif.ai-Extension/README.md

 # Simplif-AI Extension

-Simplif-AI is a browser extension that improves accessibility, text summarization, translation, and UI enhancements using AI tools.
+Simplif-AI is an accessibility browser extension that improves text summarization, translation, and UI enhancements by leveraging generative AI tools.

 ## Features

-- **ChatGPT Connection:** Lets users interact with ChatGPT.
+- **ChatGPT Connection:** ChatGPT prompts for reading level selection - summarization.
-- **openDyslexia:** Adjusts text for better readability.
+- **openDyslexia:** Adjusts text for better readability - dyslexic-friendly font overlay.
-- **Translation:** Automatically translates selected text.
+- **DeepL AI:** Automatically translates summarized text.
 - **Text Grabber:** Extracts text from webpages.
+- **OCR.space** Extracts text from images and diagrams and then includes them in the summarized text
 - **Accessibility:** Adds features for easier web navigation.
-- **UI Enhancements:** Improves the design and user experience.
-- **Documentation:** Guides on how to use the extension.

 ---